Carolyn Reznick chose

 Maggie Uyeki chose

 Toward a True Kinship of Faiths by the Dali Lama.
 This book, Maggie wrote, is a great way to counteract our nation's political climate.

-Lydia Kugel chose
+Natalie and Lydia Kugel chose

 Nancy Morgan chose

 Unbroken by Hillenbrand.
 This is a great and true story of fortitude and the will to live from World War II.

 Another patron chose

 Martha's Vineyard: Isle of Dreams by Branch.
 It is a beautiful book.